 A DHCD-administered source of public funds focused on producing and preserving units of affordable housing for low- and moderate-income residents.
 The Fund is targeted to serve residents with the greatest housing needs.
-At least 40 percent of all funds must be used to serve households with incomes below 30 percent of the area median income (AMI).
-At least 40 percent of funds must be used to serve households with incomes between 30 percent and 50 percent of AMI.
-The remaining 20 percent of funds may be used to serve families with incomes up to 80 percent of AMI.
-In addition, at least half of all Trust Fund funds must be used to produce or preserve rental housing.
+At least 40 percent of all housing funds must be used to serve households with incomes below 30 percent of the area median income (AMI).
+At least 40 percent of housing funds must be used to serve households with incomes between 30 percent and 50 percent of AMI.
+In Mayor Vincent C. Gray's proposed FY2015 budget, the District committed over \$125 million to the HPTF and affordable housing, an increase of over \$80 million from the FY2014 proposal of \$43 million.